Somm.Site

 The political history of France profoundly shaped its wine regions.
 The marriage of Eleanor of Aquitaine to Henry Plantagenet in 1152 made Bordeaux an English commercial outpost for three centuries, establishing the claret trade that still defines Bordeaux's export orientation.
 The Dukes of Burgundy cultivated a rival tradition centered on monastic precision and aristocratic prestige.
 Champagne's sparkling wine tradition emerged in the 17th century through the innovations of monks and merchants, though the popular myth that Dom Perignon "invented" Champagne is a romantic simplification.

-France formalized its approach to wine regulation in 1935 with the creation of the Appellation d'Origine Controlee (AOC) system, which governs everything from permitted grape varieties and maximum yields to vineyard boundaries and winemaking practices.
+France formalized its approach to wine regulation in 1935 with the creation of the appellation d'origine contrôlée (AOC) system, which governs everything from permitted grape varieties and maximum yields to vineyard boundaries and winemaking practices.
 This system, now administered under the broader European Protected Designation of Origin (PDO) framework, remains the most complex and layered quality classification in the wine world.
 It is the reason that French wine labels traditionally tell you where a wine is from rather than what grape it is made from, operating on the principle that place matters more than variety.

 Bordeaux